dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   id might be sent as a string such as `"1501"` in the `new_patient` call, but sent as an integer such as `1501` in the `heart_rate_ call`.
 The heart_rate may also be sent as an integer or string containing an integer.
   The numeric values will only be integers, no decimals.
+As above, it is possible that letters will be included in either the `patient_id` or `heart_rate` and that data should be rejected.
   This route should store the sent heart rate measurement in the record for the specified patient.
 The [current date/time stamp](https://stackoverflow.com/questions/415511/how-to-get-current-time-in-python) of when the POST was received should also be stored with the heart rate measurement.
-If the posted heart rate is tachycardic for the specified patient and patient age, an e-mail should be sent to the attending physician.
+If the posted heart rate is tachycardic for the specified patient and patient age, an e-mail should be sent to the attending physician whose e-mail address was registered in the `api/new_patient` route.
   This e-mail should include the patient_id, the tachycardic heart rate, and the date/time stamp of that heart rate.